Brutal Djokovic thrashes woeful Tsitsipas in Paris

 Dimitrov, however, broke straight back and wrapped it up on Garin’s serve on his first match point.

-Later on Friday, France’s Gael Monfils will snatch the remaining ticket for the season-ending ATP Finals if he beats Canadian Denis Shapovalov.

-Should he fail, Italian Matteo Berrettini, who was eliminated in the second round here, will earn the spot for the Nov.
-10-17 event at the O2 in London.

-Rafael Nadal takes on local favourite Jo-Wilfried Tsonga in the last match of the day.
+Nadal takes on local favorite Jo-Wilfried Tsonga in the last match of the day.